-Gophers wrestlers Gable Steveson and Dylan Martinez will not be charged in a sexual assault investigation, according to Hennepin County Attorney Mike Freeman.
+Gophers wrestlers Gable Steveson and Dylan Martinez will not be charged in a sexual assault investigation, Hennepin County Attorney Mike Freeman said on Dec.
+20.

 Steveson and Martinez were arrested in June on suspicion of criminal sexual conduct.
 They were released from jail without being charged, but the investigation remained open.
 Few details have been released in order to protect the victim, according to Freeman.
 He did say the Minneapolis sex crimes unit conducted a "very thorough" and "complete" investigation.

-"In the interest of justice, there is inadequate evidence to fairly charge and prosecute this case," he said in a Friday press conference announcing the decision.
+"In the interest of justice, there is inadequate evidence to fairly charge and prosecute this case," he said on Dec.
+20 in a press conference announcing the decision.

 While it was unclear whether Martinez had representation, Steveson's attorney, Christa Groshek, was vocal in saying her client maintained his innocence.
 Following their June arrest, Steveson and Martinez were suspended from all team activities.
 With Friday's decision, the University issued a statement declaring both athletes eligible to return to team activities.